 Alivisatos received his Bachelor's degree in chemistry in 1981 from the University of Chicago and his Ph.D. in chemistry from Berkeley in 1986.
 He joined the campus as a faculty member in 1988.
 Alivisatos is a founder of two prominent nanotechnology companies, Nanosys and Quantum Dot Corp, now a part of Thermo Fisher.
 He is also the founding editor of Nano Letters, a publication of the American Chemical Society, and formerly served on the senior editorial board of Science magazine, a publication of the American Association for the Advancement of Science.

 Alivisatos has been recognized for his accomplishments with more than 25 awards including the National Medal of Science, the American Chemical Society's Priestley Medal, the E.O.
-Lawrence Award, the Wolf Prize in Chemistry, BBVA Foundation Frontiers of Knowledge Award in the Basic Sciences, the Dan David Prize, the Von Hippel Award, the Linus Pauling Medal, the Eni Award for Energy and Environment, and the National Academy of Science Award in Chemical Sciences.
+Lawrence Award, the Wolf Prize in Chemistry, BBVA Foundation Frontiers of Knowledge Award in the Basic Sciences, the Dan David Prize, the Von Hippel Award, the Linus Pauling Medal, the Eni Award for Energy and Environment, the Wilhelm Exner Medal, and the National Academy of Science Award in Chemical Sciences.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.